s-thom/ourflags.lgbt/content/flags/transgender.md

 Transgender is an umbrella term for people whose gender identity or expression do not match with the one they were assigned at birth.
-Gender identity is one's own ides of who they are, whereas expression is how they choose to appear externally.
+Gender identity is one's own ideas of who they are, whereas expression is how they choose to appear externally.

 # Flag history